 The last bit that may need attention are the options under the Page tab.
 Here we can set a background color (just don’t go crazy!), as well as a line of text.
 I would not use other options here for a single page complete photographic print like crop marks.
 They may be useful only if the photograph would be cut out, or the Photo Info which will likely be of little use to the viewer.
 But, hey, it’s your photograph.

-To change the background color from the default white, first click in the box next to “Page Background Color” and then select the color by clicking on the color patch next to it.
+To change the background color from the default white, first, click on the box next to “Page Background Color” and then select the color by clicking on the color patch next to it.
 I will set this to black for this photograph.
-If you like to add a line of text for the title, you first need to put a check mark in the box next to “Identity Plate”.
+If you like to add a line of text for the title, you first need to put a checkmark in the box next to “Identity Plate”.
 This will make it possible to either choose from one of earlier identity plate options you might have created or to create a new one.
 Click on the small triangle in the identity plate and select edit.
 The editing of this text can be quite awkward, but here are some tips:

 - Select all the text

-- Change the size to a small point like 10 or 12
+- Change the size to a small point, like 10 or 12

 - Choose a typeface and color that will go with the photograph